Information for Developers

 striderVR is a hardware platform that allows for natural movement in virtual reality environments.
 The user steps onto a platform, that is able to apply a rotation and a linear displacement to him at the same time.
 As the user walks on the striderVR platform, it will response with rotation and linear displacement so that the user never leaves the platform and his body orientation is always kept the same.
-This gives the user a near perfect illusion of walking in a virtual world, while in the physical world he neither leaves the striderVR platform nor turning away his body.
+This gives the user a near perfect illusion of walking in a virtual world, while in the physical world he neither leaves the striderVR platform nor turns his body away.

 Controlling striderVR platform motion:

 In the following, we will be talking about the “physical” user movement when we refer to the actual movement of the user in the physical world, and the “virtual” user movement when we speak about the users perceived movement in the virtual world.
 The mentioned platform rotation and linear displacement are both “real” (rather than “virtual”).

 The physical rotation and linear displacement are both caused by two sensorless brushed DC motors embedded in striderVR.
 Both motors are controlled by a Cytron SmartDriveDuo-60 motor driver circuit.
 This allows to individually set the speeds of the motors through serial commands sent over an USB connection.
 A .NET library (along with C# source code) is available from pathbender GmbH that simplifies setting the motor speeds between -100% (full reverse) and +100% (full forward) of the maximum motor speed (determined by the maximum voltage supplied to the hardware).
 This library can easily be ported to other platforms that allow serial communication over USB ports.

 User position detection: